-- Forum of Julius (sometimes the maps say lulius).
-Temple of Venus Genetrix (Venus Mother).
+Forum of Julius (sometimes the maps say lulius).
+Temple of Venus Genetrix.
 The religious temple here was dedicated to Venus Genetrix (basically Venus, the Goddess of Love).
-Prefix gen, of course means a genetic connection or line, progenitor, gene, etc, and the suffix trix means feminine thus by genetrix, Julius claimed to be descended from Venus herself. - · Curia Julia Senate House.
-He reoriented and rebuilt from the previous Senate House. - · Sic Semper Tyrannus ("thus always to tyrants" final words from Brutus to Caesar) - Gaul Commander defeated by Caesar: Vercingetorix (ver-chin-jeh-TOR-ix) - SPQR: Senatus PopulesQue Romanus
+Prefix gen, of course means a genetic connection or line, progenitor, gene, etc, and the suffix trix means feminine - thus by genetrix, Julius is claiming to be descended from Venus herself.

+- Curia Julia Senate House.
+He reoriented and rebuilt from the previous. - Sic Semper Tyrannus (final words from Brutus to Caesar supposedly) - Gaul Commander defeated by Caesar: Vercingetorix - SPQR: Senatus PopulesQue Romanus